jikhanjung/DikeFinder/README.md

 ## Usage

 - The left panel displays a map image
-- The right panel shows tabular data about dykes
+- The right panel shows tabular data about dikes
 - Use the splitter between panels to adjust the view